 - WPS Office

-We are Perfomatix, one of the top app development companies.
-We provide certified cross platform app developers for offshore software development to build highly scalable android and iOS apps, and APIs.
+We are Perfomatix, one of the top mobile app development companies.
+We provide mobile app development services in building highly scalable android and iOS apps, and APIs.
 We also have strong expertise in IoT apps, Virtual Reality apps, and Augmented Reality apps.
-Get in touch with us to find out how we can help in shaping your disruptive idea into a prototype, MVP and finally into a killer product.
-Visit our success stories section to find out more us.
+Get in touch with us to find out how we can help in shaping your disruptive idea into a prototype, MVP, and finally into a killer product.
+Visit our success stories section to find out more about some of the startups which made it big with us.